PdxCodeGuild/Programming102/labs/lab1.md

         # if the user types done, we want to stop asking them
         if user == "done":
             break

-    # if user equals done, we want to end the game
-    if user == "done":
-        break

     # if the user and computer are the same it is a tie
     if users == computer:
         print("Looks like a tie"